-My first John Waters film was the Kathleen Turner led satire SERIAL MOM, about a suburban housewife who goes on a murderous rampage to teach people some manners.
-From the very beginning, it was apparent that something had changed in me for good.
+My first John Waters film was Serial Mom, starring Kathleen Turner.
+In it, a suburban housewife goes on a murderous rampage to teach people some manners.
+After seeing it, something changed in me for good.
 Suburbia, even in Finland, looked different.
-It all felt like a big joke that nobody else got.
+The illusion was shattered.

-Beneath the exterior lies a far more unsettling layer of anxiety and fear.
-Everyone is polite so that nobody is offended, and they’re willing to do whatever it takes to maintain the facade.
-So when Lisa comments on how adorable Jill’s baby is, as if she were a recently purchased accessory, Jill immediately offers her infant as a gift.
-“She seems to want to be with you,” Jill protests.
+Beneath lies a far more unsettling layer of anxiety and fear.
+Everyone is polite to prevent offense, and they’re willing to do whatever it takes to maintain that.
+When Lisa comments on Jill’s newborn, Jill immediately offers the infant as a gift.
+“She seems to want to be with you,” Jill protests as the child shrieks.
 Lisa shrugs it off.
 “It’s just because we’ve bonded.
 I’ve been her mother since she was born.”

-The same goes for the b-plot where Jill’s other child, a bespectacled young boy internally imploding, suddenly turns into a golden retriever.
-Just as with improv, there’s only the shortest of beats until someone asks: “Are you a dog now?”
-Nobody will say otherwise; that would be rude, so a dog he is.
+The same goes for the b-plot where Jill’s other child suddenly turns into a golden retriever.
+Jill remains unphased.
+“Are you a dog now?”
+Her neighbors take it in stride.
+Nobody can say otherwise; that would be rude.
+So a dog he is.

-It’s also here that we see just what it takes to keep believing in the fantasy.
-School is for the teachers to enforce the wild make-believe of local legends, while the only parenting that takes place is preventing kids from seeing a single violent TV show – with disastrous results.
-There’s biting satire at the American home’s desire to point fingers at the media at every turn, delivered in such a blunt way that it circles right back around to being subtle once more.
+It asks us how much does it take to keep believing in fantasy.
+School is for teachers to enforce wild make-believe of local legends.
+Parenting is preventing kids from seeing a single violent TV show – with disastrous results.
+There’s biting satire at the American desire to point fingers at the media at every turn.
+It hits with the subtlety of a sledgehammer, which ironically might not be unsubtle enough.

-While the satire keeps ramping up and becoming wilder by the minute, as GREENER GRASS reaches its climax, it finds new venues in unexpected tragedy and sorrow.
+While the satire ramps up and becomes wilder, Greener Grass turns to unexpected tragedy and sorrow.
 If everything in the world is perfect, how do you maintain that?
-Their world isn’t an equal society for everyone by any measure, and as the reality becomes more into focus, DeBoer and Luebbe beautifully navigate both sides of that realization.
-There’s a brilliantly poignant moment where they patch things up where it feels like this has happened hundreds of times before, and the tension, condescension, and even odd friendliness of it all is overwhelming.
+After all, their world isn’t an equal society by any measure.
+As reality sets in, DeBoer and Luebbe beautifully navigate the fallout.
+Especially in a brilliantly poignant moment of sinister closure.
+It feels like this has happened hundreds of times before.
+The tension, condescension, and misplaced sisterhood feel overwhelming.

-Like with its inspirations (both Waters and Lynch), DeBoer and Luebbe aren’t satisfied with just anarchic madness.
-If you want it, GREENER GRASS is a feast for digging deeper.
-It is a comedy that is uproariously funny because it never laughs at anyone with cruelty.
-The joke is always on the characters, but DeBoer and Luebbe understand that they’re not the “they.”
+Like their inspirations, DeBoer and Luebbe aren’t satisfied with just anarchic madness.
+If you want to, Greener Grass is a feast for digging deeper.
+Its humor works because it refuses to punch down.
+The joke is always on the characters.
+DeBoer and Luebbe understand these people are not “them.”
 They’re us, and like the best of satires and horror films, that realization makes it all that much more chilling and hysterical in the end.